Hhbecker/ConsiderateBlueWhale/README.md

 I used the

 ## To Do
+The issue is the url paths for media files, understand media root and url and how to get to them

 Add play pause handling to play button js function

 Make play update delete buttons icons instead of text

-Figure out how to get external css

-Figure out how to make a boiler plate html and do the {% extends base.html %} thing

 * try to parse api/overview json into something displayable on the frontend